What Are Your Eyes Saying? Micah Hendry

 Recently, while studying Proverbs 4, I began to wonder about the physical connection between the various members of the body and the heart; this theme is woven throughout the chapter.
 As I meditated on the fact that our senses act upon and reveal the intents of our hearts, I began to research their physical relationship.
 The result was transformative.

-Proverbs 4:20-25 mentions the relationship of the ears (20), eyes (21, 25), and mouth (24).
+Proverbs 4:20-25 mentions the relationship of the ears (vs. 20), eyes (vs. 21, 25), and mouth (vs. 24).
 There is a divine connection.
 The mouth speaks what is in the heart (Matthew 12:34).
 The ears hear what the heart wants to know (Matthew 13:15).
-However, the eyes are used throughout all of scripture.
+However, the eyes are used throughout all of Scripture.
 God gives specific attention to the eye.
 Why?
 Jesus taught that “The light of the body is the eye: therefore when thine eye is single, thy whole body also is full of light; but when thine eye is evil, thy body also is full of darkness” (Luke 11:33-36).
 The word “light” carries the idea of a guiding candle or lamp.
 When the heart is pure, the eyes will reveal it.
 When the heart is sickened by sin, the eyes will expose it.

 An interesting study was done on the eyes over the past decade.
 Essentially researchers concluded that “the eyes do more than allow us to see; they have something to say.
 In fact, an eye exam can reveal underlying health problems… the arrangement of blood vessels at the back of the eye… is closely connected to the health of your heart.
 That means issues we see in the eye can be directly linked to health problems with the heart and the vessels in your body.

 • Are they constantly looking at the riches and blessings of others?
-That reveals a covetousness heart.
+That reveals a covetous heart.

 • Do they look only at problems?
 That reveals a faithless heart.